 - 2015, West Virginia (Germantown Resident): $3.25 Million Settlement.
 This Miller & Zois settlement against a West Virginia hospital on behalf of a Maryland plaintiff is also, regrettably, subject to a confidentiality agreement.

 - 2014, Maryland, Baltimore City: $5.2 Million Verdict.
 Our client is an armed security guard and one of the nicest people you will ever meet.
-He is injured when a gate is inadvertently activated while he is crossing it, hoisting him into the air, trapping him, and twisting his knee.
+He is injured when a gate is inadvertently activated while crossing it, hoisting him into the air, trapping him, and twisting his knee.
 He dislocates the knee and tears almost every ligament and tendon.
 He is seen in a Baltimore City emergency room and undergoes a series of X-rays.
 He is diagnosed with a knee sprain and is discharged.
 He returns two days later to the ER with no pulses in his foot, eventually resulting in an above-the-knee-amputation.
-He files suit against the physician’s assistant and ER doctor claiming they breached the standard of care by failing to rule out a popliteal artery injury.
-Defendants claim the Plaintiff is at fault for failing to provide them with an adequate history and further alleges he subsequently injured the knee after being discharged.
-The defense argument particularly did not sell with this jury who clearly understood the Plaintiff was a great and honest guy.
+He files suit against the physician’s assistant and ER doctor, claiming they breached the standard of care by failing to rule out a popliteal artery injury.
+Defendants claim the plaintiff is at fault for failing to provide them with an adequate history and further alleges he subsequently injured the knee after being discharged.
+The defense argument particularly did not sell with this jury, who clearly understood the plaintiff was a great and honest guy.
 We argued that if anyone had done a proper vascular assessment, he could have been revascularized, and the leg would have survived.
-A Baltimore City jury sided with the Plaintiff and awarded Miller & Zois' client $5.2 million dollars.
+A Baltimore City jury sided with the plaintiff and awarded Miller & Zois’ client $5.2 million.
 [More information on premature hospital discharge claims.]

-- June 2013, Maryland: $620,000 Verdict: A 41-year-od employee of Baltimore City arrives at the University of Maryland Medical Center (UMMS) emergency room complaining of severe headaches.
-Upon arrival, the treating physician orders a spinal tap, which would evaluate any possible bleeding or injuries to the brain.
+- June 2013, Maryland: $620,000 Verdict: A 41-year-old employee of Baltimore City arrives at the University of Maryland Medical Center (UMMS) emergency room complaining of severe headaches.
+Upon arrival, the treating physician orders a spinal tap to evaluate any possible bleeding or injuries to the brain.
 After the spinal tap, the woman is released with no diagnosis and two pain pills.
-While at home, the woman is climbing the stairs and suddenly begins to experience excruciating neck pain.
+While at home, the woman climbs the stairs and suddenly begins to experience excruciating neck pain.
 She immediately returns for treatment.
 This time, she is diagnosed with cervical disc herniations.
 The damages result in the plaintiff receiving surgery a year later.
 The plaintiff files suit against UMMC, alleging that the disc herniations occurred when undue pressure was applied to her neck during the initial spinal tap, violating the standard of care.
-The Defendant does not argue that according to the standard of care the pressure should not be applied during a spinal tap but do deny that such pressure was applied during Plaintiff’s spinal tap.
-They argue Plaintiff was not complaining of any pain following the procedure.
+The defendant does not argue that according to the standard of care, the pressure should not be applied during a spinal tap but deny that such pressure was applied during the plaintiff’s spinal tap.
+They argue that the plaintiff did not complain of pain following the procedure.
 The jury found the hospital liable for the city worker’s injuries and awarded her $620,000.

 - March 2013.
 Maryland: $750,000 Settlement: A 56-year-old man arrives at an emergency care facility complaining of chest pains.
-An EKG test shows abnormal ST depressions and the man is instructed by the treating physician to report to the emergency room for emergency cardiac evaluation.
-The man reports to the hospital where he presents a copy of the EKG and a report of his initial complaints.
+An EKG test shows abnormal ST depressions, and the treating physician instructs the man to report to the emergency room for emergency cardiac evaluation.
+The man reports to the hospital, presenting a copy of the EKG and a report of his initial complaints.
 The emergency room physician orders two additional EKGs.
 The doctor dismisses the man, informing him that the additional EKG results show a normal sinus rhythm with a septal-myocardial infarct.
 Three days after being released from the emergency room, the man suffers a fatal myocardial, leaving behind four children.
-The man’s family brings a wrongfuld death lawsuit for their pain and suffering, alleging the negligence of the emergency physician caused the man’s death.
-Plaintiff' hospital malpractice attorney claims the standard of care required the doctor to not only admit the patient for observation and evaluation but also to seek a cardiology consult.
+The man’s family brings a wrongful death lawsuit for their pain and suffering, alleging the negligence of the emergency physician caused the man’s death.
+The plaintiff’s hospital malpractice attorney claims the standard of care required the doctor to not only admit the patient for observation and evaluation but also to seek a cardiology consult.
 The parties agree to settle for $750,000 before trial.